j-ntw/battleshiprep/README.md

 * matplotlib

 ## Setup
-To run this project, run battleshipmain.py along with the corresponding modules in the same folder.
+To run this project, run battleshipmain_vs_cpu.py alone.

 There are 2 phases:
 1. Setup Phase